 The General Psychiatry Program provides rigorous instruction and diverse clinical experiences in a challenging but supportive environment.
-We offer training experiences in psychopharmacology, psychotherapy and psychosocial interventions, neurosciences, public and community psychiatry, and psychiatric research.
+We offer training experiences in neuroscience, psychopharmacology, psychotherapy and psychosocial interventions, public and community psychiatry, and psychiatric research across these domains.
 Despite the relatively large size of the program, faculty members are accessible and invested in helping trainees to meet their individual needs and career goals.

 Residents learn to synthesize ideas through exposure to a wide spectrum of clinical practices and scientific evidence.
 This emphasis on empirical data is shared by all members of our highly diverse faculty.